atlas604/behavioral-cloning/writeup_report.md

 Implementing dropout between the convolutional layers made the model underperform by quite a bit.
 I've tried adjusting it with different parameters, adding new data and testing various epochs and iterations of other parameters but the model still did not seem to perform optimally.

-The model uses an adam optimizer, which uses an adaptive approach to apply a variable learning rate; thus having benefits of computational efficiency and minimal memory requirements.
+The model uses an adam optimizer (model.py line 88), which uses an adaptive approach to apply a variable learning rate; thus having benefits of computational efficiency and minimal memory requirements.

-4 epochs was chosen train the model because there was significant dimininishing returns in the improvement of loss anything beyond.
+Four epochs were chosen train the model because there was significant dimininishing returns in the improvement of loss anything beyond.
 The loss of the validation and training set also begins to converge at this point and flattens indicating maximum performance.

 Increasing the epochs can introduce unwanted overfitting of the model as the validation loss begins to rise after around 4 epochs as illustrated in this figure: